Automated Central Intake Workflow in New Jersey

 Quality assurance monitoring, provider recruitment & training, technical assistance

 Although FHI is best known for its expertise in data management, we also have strengths in areas such as project coordination.
-This is why the State of New Jersey chose FHI to help roll out VIP - the first major upgrade to its electronic birth certificate since 1998.
-For this project, FHI was tasked with conducting quality assurance, hospital training and provider outreach.
+This is why the State of New Jersey chose FHI to help roll out first the Vital Information Platform electronic birth certificate system in 2015 and then the new VERI data system in 2021.
+For these projects, FHI was tasked with conducting quality assurance, hospital training and provider outreach.
 Our main goal was to bring all the hospitals in the state up-to-speed on the new platform and ready for implementation.

 RFP design, research